National Shed Development Programme Funding

 What items/ services are eligible?

-Note: Sponsoring bodies cannot request funds to reimburse their organisational expenses – the grant funds are for those expenses incurred directly by the Men’s Shed.
+Sponsoring body expenses- Note: Sponsoring bodies cannot request funds to reimburse their organisational expenses or charge an administration fee- the grant funds are for those expenses incurred directly by the Men’s Shed.

-- Applicants can now include all requests across the three categories onto one Application Form
+Combination funding request- Applicants can include all requests across the three categories onto one Application Form

 What cannot be funded by the NSDP?